Logo

 5.

-Dusty Springfield was brought up in High Wycombe, Buckinghamshire, until the early 1950s and later lived in Ealing in west London.
+Dusty Springfield grew up in High Wycombe, Buckinghamshire living there until the early 1950s and later in Ealing in West London.

 6.

-Dusty Springfield attended St Anne's Convent School, Northfields, a traditional all-girl school.
+Dusty Springfield attended St Anne's Convent School in Northfields, a traditional all-girl school in London.

 7.

-Dusty Springfield was given the nickname "Dusty" for playing football with boys in the street and was described as a tomboy.
+Dusty Springfield was given the nickname "Dusty" because she played football with boys in the street; she was described as being a tomboy.

 8.

-Dusty Springfield's father tapped out rhythms on the back of her hand and encouraged her to guess the musical piece.
+Dusty Springfield's father tapped out rhythms on the back of her hand and encouraged her to guess which musical piece had the beat.

 9.